 For the Centro area, we stayed in a private room at Hostel Joven Mundo Catedral.
 While we found this hostel to not be as nice as Hostel Home, it is in a perfect location in the Centro area and has an awesome rooftop bar with a beautiful view.
 However, I don’t recommend staying here if you are traveling alone, as it doesn’t have as much of a social atmosphere to meet people.

-If you are looking to spend a bit more, I’ve heard GREAT things about Chaya B&B. I definitely recommend staying here if it is in your budget!
+If you are looking for a bit more luxury, I’ve heard GREAT things about Chaya B&B. I definitely recommend staying here if it is in your budget!

 Day 1: Roma, Tacos and Lucha Libre!